chengzhanhong/chengzhanhong.github.io/_posts/2025-05-02-pytorch-mnl.md

 df[["TRAIN_TT", "TRAIN_CO", "SM_TT", "SM_CO", "CAR_TT", "CAR_CO"]] /= 100
 ```

 Transform the input features and choice results into PyTorch tensors.
-Unlike the many machine learning models that use mini-batch training, the correct significance test require zero gradient at the solution point and thus the full dataset is used to estimate the model parameters.
+Unlike the many machine learning models that use mini-batch training, the correct significance test requires zero gradient at the solution point, thus, the full dataset is used to estimate the model parameters.
 In PyTorch, this is done by using the entire dataset at once.

 ```python